 Going to hospital with a problem, such as bowel obstruction

-If you are worried about colon cancer, we have more information about the signs and symptoms.
-If you have any symptoms or notice anything that is unusual for you see your GP straight away.
+If you have any symptoms or notice anything that is unusual for you, see your GP straight away.

-Having one or more risk factors does not mean you will get colon cancer.
-Also, having no risk factors does not mean you will not develop colon cancer.
+The exact cause of colorectal cancer (colon or rectal cancer) is unknown.
+But, things called risk factors can increase the chance of a person developing it.
+Having one or more risk factors does not mean you will definitely get colon cancer.
+And if you do not have any risk factors, it does not mean you will not get colon cancer.

-If you have symptoms, you usually begin by seeing your GP.
-If they think that your symptoms could be caused by cancer, you should see a specialist at the hospital within 14 days.
+If you have symptoms, you will usually begin by seeing your GP, who will examine you.
+If they think that your symptoms could be caused by cancer, they will refer you to a specialist doctor.

 Waiting for test results can be a difficult time, we have more information that can help.

 If any of your biopsies show that there is cancer in the colon, you will have more tests.
 The results will help you and your doctor decide on the best treatment for you.
 Some tests may be repeated during and after treatment.
 You may have any of the following tests:

 Your blood may be tested for a protein called carcinoembryonic antigen (CEA).
 Some people with bowel cancer have higher levels of this protein.

 A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
 A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.